me9hanics/wikidata-SparQL-data-collection/README.md

-# sparql-wikidata-person-info-gathering
+# SparQL Wikidata data collection from Wikipedia profiles
-A notebook showing how one may use SparQL to gather various data of personalities (and other entities) from Wikidata.
+A file with functions to help gather various data of personalities (and other entities) from Wikidata, and a notebook showing how to use it.

-## How to use
+## Usage

 ### Get the information of someone, e.g. van Gogh from Wikidata